Nightforce Optics announced the introduction of its new NX8 1-8×24 riflescope.

 We have had the opportunity to shoot several Nightforce scopes, and have found each of them remarkable.
 Nightforce is well-regarded as one of the finest rifle scope manufacturers in the world, and they continue to impress with their new offerings and ability to seize the movement of the shooting market.

 The one drawback to any Nightforce optic is the price tag.
-At $1750.00, the new NX8 1-8x24mm scope will likely be out of the range for most law enforcement agencies and individual shooters.
-That is too bad, because this is a really fine rifle scope.
+At $2,000, the new NX8 1-8x24mm scope will likely be out of the range for many law enforcement agencies and individual shooters.
+That is too bad because this is a really fine rifle scope.